observIQ/stanza/README.md

 # Other questions?

-Check out our [FAQ](/docs/faq.md), or open an issue with your question.
-We'd love to hear from you.
+Check out our [FAQ](/docs/faq.md), send us an [email](mailto:support.stanza@observiq.com), or open an issue with your question.
+We'd love to hear from you!